d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 This follows by considering first perturbing a function in the direction of $x_i$, and then perturbing it in $x_j$ and then comparing the result of that with what happens if we perturb first $x_j$ and then $x_i$, with the knowledge that both of these orders lead to the same final change in the output of $f$.

 As with single variables, we can use these derivatives to get a far better idea of how the function behaves near a point.
-In particular, we can use it to find the best fitting quadratic near a point $\mathbf{x}_0$.
+In particular, we can use it to find the best fitting quadratic near a point $\mathbf{x}_0$, as we saw in a single variable.

 Let us see an example.
 Suppose that $f(x_1,x_2) = a + b_1x_1 + b_2x_2 + c_{11}x_1^{2} + c_{12}x_1x_2 + c_{22}x_2^{2}$.
 This is the general form for a quadratic in two variables.
 If we look at the value of the function, its gradient, and its Hessian :eqref:`eq_hess_def`, all at the point zero: